kortdriessen/SeeQt/sleepscoring/sleepscoring_gui_ReadMe.md

 - `--image` — static image (shown when a 2nd/3rd video is not used).
 - `--fixed_scale` — disable Y auto‑scaling; initial per‑trace Y limits are set from robust percentiles (1–99%) with padding.
 - `--low_profile_x` — hide X axis labels/ticks for all but the bottom trace; vertical grid lines are preserved on hidden axes.

+Matrix viewer flags:
+- `--matrix_timestamps FILE...` — list of .npy files with event timestamps for each matrix subplot.
+- `--matrix_yvals FILE...` — list of .npy files with row indices (0 to N-1) for each event.
+- `--alpha_vals FILE...` — optional list of .npy files with alpha values (0-1) for each event.
+- `--matrix_colors COLOR...` — list of hex colors (#RRGGBB) for each matrix subplot.
+- `--matrix_row_height FRAC` — optional height of each row as a fraction of available space (e.g., 0.02).

 ---